chrismytton/fancybox-rails/README.md

 ## Customization

-If you want to customize the fancybox assets you can
+If you want to customize the fancybox assets you can copy the assets from the gem into your application's `lib/` directory.

+    $ rails generate fancybox_rails

+If you want to see what files will be created without actually creating them, run the generator with the `--pretend` option.

 ## fancyBox 2.0